ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak3272-sip-breakout-board/quickstart.md

 LoRa P2P default setting is Transmitter (TX) mode.
 This consumes lower power compared to Receiver (RX) mode where the radio is always listening for LoRa packets.
 :::

 a.
-P2P LoRa RX configurable duration value is from 1 to 65533&nbsp;ms. In this example, the device will listen and wait for LoRa P2P Packets for 30000&nbsp;ms or 30&nbsp;seconds.
+P2P LoRa RX configurable duration value is from 1 to 65533 ms. In this example, the device will listen and wait for LoRa P2P Packets for 30000 ms or 30 seconds.
 It will automatically disable RX mode and switch to TX mode after the timeout.
 If the device did not receive any packets within the time period, then the callback after timeout is `+EVT:RXP2P RECEIVE TIMEOUT`.

 ```
 AT+PRECV=30000